tomuxmon/xml-mut/readme.md

 #### Text

-Text selector must always contain `text` literal inside. it laways looks like this: `[text]`.
+Text selector must always contain `text` literal inside. it always looks like this: `[text]`.
 Here we are saying we want to pick nodes text as a value.
 Example in a set clause:

 ```sql
 GET Project/ItemGroup/PackageReference
 SET [@Version] = Version[text]
 ```

-so if we had XML like below:
+so if we had XML like the below:

 ```xml
 <Project>